A left-aligned quote in the first column of a responsive row.

 Opening mark

-A large primary-colored quotation mark that signals the start of the quote and ties it to the accent palette.
+A large serif quotation mark in primary color.
+Signals the start of the quote and ties it to the accent palette.

 Blockquote

-The main serif text block.
-Sized up from body copy to give the quote a sense of weight and deliberateness.
+The main sans-serif text block.
+Sized up from body copy on md breakpoints to give the quote weight without changing alignment.

 Attribution line